Senior Dog Adoption Checklist

 Especially if you have a larger dog, consider purchasing a lifting aid like a harness to help your dog in and out of the car or up and down stairs.

-To cut down on age-related stress and anxiety, look for dog supplements that contain soothing herbs, melatonin, or CBD oil like Relax & Roll Soft Chews and Supplement Bars.
+To cut down on age-related stress and anxiety, look for dog supplements that contain soothing herbs, melatonin, or CBD oil.
 These can help dial down symptoms of canine cognitive dysfunction like restlessness and pacing and panting at night.

 The Right Dog Food